taneshadeshaw/notes/README.md

 # 2024-01-24
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that tomorrow, it could be you or someone else revisiting this code.
 Keep it simple, logical, and well-documented for long-term efficiency and collaboration."

+# 2024-01-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and ensure that you are making progress on the right things.

+Remember to stay flexible and adaptable.
+As you work, things may change, or new tasks may arise.
+Be prepared to adjust your plan and re-prioritize as needed.
+Additionally, use version control and documentation to keep track of your code and project.
+These tools will make it easier to collaborate with others and maintain your project over time.